IUS-CS/project-midwest-market-machines/docs/architecture.md

 ## Separation of Concerns

 To address this complexity, two classes have been created that separate the JSON parsing logic and the Websocket client logic into selectively testable classes.
-Furthermore, the increase in separation of concerns for these objects allows for the creation of ExchangeClients that handle different hosts than Binance.
+Furthermore, the increase in separation of concerns for these objects opens the door for the creation of ExchangeClients that handle different hosts than Binance.

 *A class diagram that shows the fields and functions of the ExchangeClient and BinanceProcessor*
 ![Diagram](https://github.com/user-attachments/assets/41f8d4e2-1b30-4ebd-8407-cd157d521c73)